marcobeffa/posturacorretta-blog/_docs/06_biomeccanica_gds/la_catena_postero_mediale.md

 ---
-title: iOS
+title: La catena Antero Laterale
-category: Devices
+category: Biomeccanica GDS
-order: 1
+order: 4
 ---

 Use ChatApp on most of your Apple devices.
 Only the latest versions are supported.